-- Now, just to complicate the issue further, my boyfriend Dave, who is pretty religious, doesn’t want to celebrate Christmas at all, because he considers it some sort of affront to God, yet he’s semi-hypocritical about this because his kids do celebrate thus so does he.
+- Now, just to complicate the issue further, my roommate Dave, who is pretty religious, doesn’t want to celebrate Christmas at all, because he considers it some sort of affront to God, yet he’s semi-hypocritical about this because his kids do celebrate thus so does he.
 In my mind, if you’re not for something, and it doesn’t agree you, you shouldn’t celebrate.
 Cedar and I have never celebrated any holiday in conjunction with religion.

 Yup it’s a big fat mess.